gdwnldsKSC/WinQEMU/ReadMe.md

 WinQEMU\Debug folder (fmod.dll and SDL.dll).
 You must launch WinQemuTest as the debug target as WinQemu is built as a DLL.

+3/7/2024 - as a change introduced in qemu around August 10, 2009 using typeof() in macros this feature wasn't supported/standardized in C until C23.
+Therefore, until we switch to /std:clatest in the build system (which is impossible to do currently in the VS GUI) we are using \_\_typeof\_\_ instead.
+Unfortunately, this means we must use at minimum Visual Studio 2022 17.9 or higher, introduced in February 2024

 Only Debug/Win32 is currently "fixed up" and validated.

 For a working debug environment, add to D:\Images\ (currently hard coded) vgabios-cirrus.bin,